-Teens may seem like a large puzzle, but they have stresses and triggers just like you do.
-Figure them out and de-stress the situation with these parenting tips.
+Teens may seem like a complicated puzzle, but their stresses and triggers are just as hard to deal with as yours.
+Help them step back, relax, and grow into great adults with these parenting tips.

 Parents often struggle with how to draw and enforce boundaries for their teenage child.
 For example, consider the following situation: Imagine your 16 year-old daughter wants to go to a party on a school night – something that you are totally opposed to.

 Some helpful tips on determining what kinds of "friends" your son or daughter has.

 Parents seem to spend a great deal of time worrying about and developing their children's intellectual skills and athletic prowess.
 These are worthy pursuits, yet they alone probably won't help your children navigate the often-challenging world that they will soon face.

 February is teen dating violence awareness month.
 A recent study among college students reports that more than one out of three teens, ranging in ages 13 to 19, was a victim of dating violence.
 This abuse included physical, sexual and psychological abuse.

 Imagine a scene where you ask your teen to pick up his clothes and he smiles and does it immediately.
 Does that sound too far-fetched.
 Maybe not, read on….
 Every teen misbehaves at some point or another.
 From talking back and slamming doors to ditching class and using profanity.
 It’s normal for teens to want to feel independent, but it’s not acceptable for them to act out in a negative manner.
 Don’t go to the extreme, however — sending them off to boarding school isn’t the answer.

 Imagine a scene where you are laughing and having fun with the children in your life?
 Can you picture the joy you will feel when there is no stress or disharmony?
 Is it possible to have that quality time with your family and children in your circle of influence?
 You will think more positively after you have read these three easy steps to really enjoy children.